 These headphones have excellent mid accuracy.
 The mid-range is mostly flat and neutral across the range, resulting in clear and present vocals and lead instruments.

-The Razer Hammerhead USB-C ANC have disappointing treble accuracy.
+The Razer Hammerhead USB-C have disappointing treble accuracy.
 Just like the bass range, the treble range is almost completely underemphasized, resulting in weak vocals and instruments that lack detail.
 Sibilants like cymbals also sound dull and lispy.

 The peaks and dips performance is good.
 There's a small peak in the high-mids, which makes vocals and lead instruments a bit honky and harsh.
 The peak and dip in the low treble further hurt the upper harmonics of vocals and instruments by making parts of them alternatively harsh and weak.
 The dip in the mid-treble also weakens sibilants like cymbals.